Thesys Logo

 Looking ahead, the way we interact with software could be transformed by interfaces that are highly adaptive, context-aware, and generative.
 In the future, we can expect living interfaces that assemble on-the-fly to best serve the task at hand.

 One major trend will be the rise of real-time adaptive UI.
 This means the interface will adjust instantly as conditions change without the user explicitly asking.
-Early research already demonstrates UIs that modify themselves based on context (Firestorm Consulting, 2024).
-Future could take this further, combining user behavior analytics with generative design so that each user gets a truly personalized application interface.
+Early research already demonstrates UIs that modify themselves based on context.
+Future could take this further, combining user behavior analytics with generative design so that each user gets a truly personalized application interface as mentioned in my piece What is Generative UI.

 To power such experiences, we will likely see the maturation of .
 These are services or frameworks (like C1 by Thesys) that handle the complex task of turning Generative User Interface capabilities out of the box.
 In effect, these platforms function as an “interface engine” driven by “ may become as common in conversation as “web framework” is now, as product teams realize they need this layer to deliver truly intelligent and flexible UX.